PrestaShop/prestashop-specs/content/1.7/back-office/login-listing.md

 ## Middle UI Section

-- Logo - the official Preston seabird logo of Prestashop.
+- **Logo** - the official Preston seabird logo of Prestashop.
-- Shop name - the shop name, that was defined during the installation process of Prestashop application.
+- **Shop name** - the shop name, that was defined during the installation process of Prestashop application.
-- Email address input - the specific superadmin profile email input.
+- **Email address input** - the specific superadmin profile email input text field.
 The email is the exact that was defined during the installation process of Prestashop.
+It must be used at the first log-in attempt.
+- Password input - the specific superadmin profile password input text field.
+The password is the exact that was defined during the installation process of Prestashop.
 It must be used at the first log-in attempt.